linux-man/ezame/readme.md

 Eza's Menu Editor

-Ezame is a Desktop file Editor - who eventually will be able to edit menu structures for interfaces that still use them.
+Ezame is a Desktop and Menu file Editor.

 Ezame is only compatible with python 3.
 Can be installed (and packaged) using python3 setup.py.